 Certain key criminals left tracks that tie them to multiple crimes.
 For example, our findings indicate that George Defeis was involved in the homicides of Danny Goldman, Gertrude Henschel, Estelle Oddo, and Richard Cloud.
 Despite arrests in various cases involving murder, narcotics, counterfeit cash, theft, and other crimes, Defeis never went to prison.
 He died of natural causes in North Miami.
 There are others, some deceased, some alive, who have also evaded public exposure and conviction.
-For some of the living, the statute of limitations on their crimes has passed.
-They are now unconstrained and able to cooperate with the volunteers, with no possibility of current or future prosecution.
+They can now cooperate with the volunteers – the statute of limitations on their crimes has passed.

 On this page, cases are identified with victims’ names and dates.
 Incrementally we are adding details publicly.
-There are videos both old and new throughout this site, with newly shared personal accounts, along with samples of the dozens of photos and thousands of documents that have been obtained.
-Looking through all of the materials on line here will provide an overview of the startling findings that are being made.
+There are videos both old and new throughout this site, with newly shared personal accounts, along with samples of the thousands of documents and images that have been obtained.

-In all of these 35 cases, we have identified open issues, new leads, and solid connections.
-The cases considered officially “closed” should not be, as the basis for closing them included inaccurate, inconsistent and corrupted information.
-Every one of these cases – whether the system considers them “open” or “closed”, were derailed by intentional efforts to spread false information and to thwart justice.
+In all of these 40 cases, we have identified new leads, open issues, and solid, long concealed, connections.
+The cases considered officially “closed” should not be – the basis for closing them included inaccurate, inconsistent and corrupted information.
+Every one of these cases – whether the system considers them “open” or “closed”, were derailed until now by efforts to spread false information and to thwart justice.

 "An amazing job, great work.
 So many fascinating details coming out after all these years."